FlexFox makes Firefox faster, smarter, and easier to use.

 Added the

-uc.flex.auto-hide-window-controlsoption to hide window control buttons (minimize, maximize, close) by default and show them only when hovering at the edge of the toolbar. -
+uc.flex.auto-hide-window-controlsoption to hide the window control buttons (minimize, maximize, close) and reveal them when hovering over the edge of the navigation bar. -

 The Sidebar toggle button (FlexFox logo) is normally always visible.
 If it is not placed at the far left or right edge of the navigation bar, or if